In today’s post I am going to be sharing my process for managing Fulfillment By Amazon (FBA) long term storage fees as an FBA Seller.

 You can read all of the details about LTS fees direct from Amazon HERE.
 A few noteworthy takeaways if you don’t want to read through the full page:

-- Every item in stock for 6 months or greater will be charged long term storage fees.
-Note that prior to February of 2017 one unit of each ASIN was exempt from the LTS fees.
-That exemption has been eliminated by Amazon.
+- Every item in stock for 6 months or greater on the 15th of each month will be charged long term storage fees.

 Now, I will go over how to determine which items will be impacted by Amazon long term storage fees.
 Here’s my process: